bayukurniawan30/nextjs-cockpit-blog/README.md

-# Next.js Pokedex with Tailwind
+# Nextjs with Cockpit CMS Example